Publish 19 April 2022

 A couple of years later, the second girl was born.
 Their personalities are quite different.
 One takes after the father.
 The other imitates the mother.
 As the girls grew up, the younger one began exhibiting severe allergies.
 Rashes on her arms and flu-like symptoms made her feel miserable.

 The concerned parents took their cherished daughter to an immunology doctor.
 She had a skin prick test (A.K.A. puncture or scratch test) to identify immediate allergic reactions to as many as 50 different substances.
-This includes foods, pollen, dust mites, mold, and pollen.
+This includes foods, pollen, dust mites, and mold.
 She reacted to several allergens.
 Though allergic to pet dander, the family had no pets.

 Other sacrifices were necessary.
 They removed the large tree.
 Later, the father pulled out the carpet from the home.
 These were small prices to pay for the eventual relief from discomfort by their little girl.